Sonoma's grape harvest is drawing to a close, a true signal

 Our chefs make good use of our carrots, whether at the bar or in the kitchen.

-"The Harlot" cocktail with carrots & beets from the farm
+"The Harlot" cocktail with carrots & beets from the farm |

-Executive Chef John Toulze
+Executive Chef John Toulze |

-at the farm now, we have several varieties of carrots:
+at the farm now, we have several varieties of carrots: amarillo which are yellow and berlicum which are orange |

-amarillo carrots
+amarillo carrots |

-berlicum carrots
+berlicum carrots |

-Did you know there are many varieties of carrots
+Did you know there are many varieties of carrots?

 Carrots range in color from orange to yellow, white to red to purple!